xrrocha/word-scrambler/README.md

 }
 ```

-Kotlin classes can have associated _companion objects_ holding what in Javaland
+Kotlin classes can have associated _companion objects_ holding what in
-we'd call static members.
-A companion object, however, is much more than a
+Java-land we'd call static members.
+A companion object, however, is much
-container for static stuff: it doesn't (have to) extend its associated class,
+more than a container for static stuff: it doesn't (have to) extend its
-it may implement interfaces and it may have its own members.
+associated class, it may implement interfaces and it may have its own
+members.

 Stretching out our example we could conceive of an (admittedly smelly)
 "ultra-generic" implementation like: